LeshaTat/ia-calc/README.md

 In [uc/ucnet.py](uc/ucnet.py) we provide definitions for Exec, Net and DummyAdv automatons.

-The example [ex-uc-dummy-adv.py](ex-uc-dummy-adv.py) contains definition for AdvZ automaton and of the following automaton equation
+The example [ex-uc-dummy-adv.py](ex-uc-dummy-adv.py) contains a definition for AdvZ automaton and of the following automaton equation

 [Z(Exec(A, N)) = AdvZ(Z, A)(Exec(DummyAdv, N))](dumps/uc-dummy-adv.txt),